cambrian/vest-hs/README.md

    TypeScript derivations where necessary in the codebase.
 2. Run `stack exec ts-callers bridge-client/foreign/templates/callers.ede bridge-client/foreign/src/generated/callers.ts`
    from the root of this repository.
-3. You will now have mis-matched version strings in `bridge-client/foreign/src`.
-Follow the instructions in `call.ts` and `generated/callers.ts` to successfully integrate the new types.
+3. The `bridge-client` should now fail to compile.
+Follow the instructions in `index.ts` to successfully integrate the new types.